 Reversing Alcohol-Related Heart Disease

-Some of the ways in which alcohol can affect the heart, such as increased heart rate and blood pressure, can be reversed very quickly when alcohol consumption is discontinued.
+Some of how alcohol can affect the heart, such as increased heart rate and blood pressure, can be reversed very quickly when alcohol consumption is discontinued.
 Unfortunately, an enlarged heart and the complications that accompany it are not as easy to reverse.
-Depending on the individual’s age and the progression of the condition, a heart transplant may be the only viable long-term option.
+Depending on the individual’s age and the condition’s progression, a heart transplant may be the only viable long-term option.
 However, continued alcohol-consumption would continue to progress the condition and increase the likelihood of one of the deadly incidents mentioned above.
 This is why alcohol addiction is so closely connected to cardiovascular disease.
 Ultimately, individuals struggling with sobriety can get help from an addiction treatment program.